sivaundavalli/url_status/README.md

     Link: https://github.com/sivaundavalli/url_status/tree/main/Grafana_Prometneus_images

-    This folder contains the screenshots that are taken while pumping up the metrics to Grafana and prometheus. we can find a correlation between the spikes in the graphs to make sure grafana is showing that is sent bu prometheus server
+    This folder contains the screenshots that are taken while pumping up the metrics to Grafana and prometheus. we can find a correlation between the spikes in the graphs to make sure grafana is showing that is sent by prometheus server

     i have included multiple images for convenience